anuragspandana123-hash/Process-Scheduling-Simulator/README.md

 ## Overview

-This project is a modular C-based CPU process scheduling simulator designed to simulate and analyze different CPU scheduling algorithms.
+This project is a modular C-based CPU Process Scheduling Simulator designed to simulate and analyze different CPU scheduling algorithms.

 The simulator accepts process details such as Arrival Time, Burst Time, and Priority, and calculates important scheduling performance metrics.
-It also generates Gantt charts and provides a comparison of different scheduling algorithms.
+It also generates Gantt Charts and provides a comparison of different scheduling algorithms.

-The project provides a practical implementation of CPU scheduling concepts used in Operating Systems.
+The project provides a practical implementation of CPU scheduling concepts used in Operating Systems and demonstrates the use of modular programming in C.

 ## Algorithms Implemented

+The simulator implements the following CPU scheduling algorithms:

 - First Come First Served (FCFS)
 - Shortest Job First (SJF)